JooyoungLeeETRI/CA_Entropy_Model/README.md

 ## Introduction
 This repository includes the evaluation results and the reconstructed images of our paper "Context-adaptive Entropy Model for End-to-end Optimized Image Compression"().
 Please refer to our paper() for the detailed information.

+## Reconstructed samples
+![Samples](./figures/samplecomparison.png)

 ## Evaluation results
+We optimized the networks with the two different types of distortion terms, one with MSE and the other with MS-SSIM.
+For each distortion type, the average bits per pixel (BPP) and the distortion, PSNR or MS-SSIM, over 24 PNG images of the [Kodak PhotoCD image dataset](http://r0k.us/graphics/kodak/) are measured for each of the nine R-D configurations.
+Therefore, a total of 18 networks are trained and evaluated.
+Each of those two models outperforms all the other methods including [BPG](https://bellard.org/bpg/) for its target metric.

-Rate-distortion curves of the proposed method and competitive methods.
+Followings are the rate-distortion curves of the proposed method and competitive methods.
 The top plot represents PSNR values in consequence of bpp changes, while the bottom plot shows MS-SSIM values in the same manner.
 MS-SSIM values are converted to decibels for differentiating the quality levels.
-Note we trained our model with two different types of distortion terms, MSE and MS-SSIM, and each of those two models outperforms all the other methods including [BPG](https://bellard.org/bpg/) for its target metric.

-![Samples](./figures/samplecomparison.png)

 ![RD-PSNR](./figures/RD_PSNR.png)